oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

-# Create Sample Persistent Volume and Persistent Volume Claim
+# Sample Persistent Volume and Persistent Volume Claim

-The sample scripts demonstrate the creation of a Kubernetes persistent volume (PV) and persistent volume claim (PVC).
-The generated PV and PVC can then be used in a domain custom resource for the domain home or logs.
+The sample scripts demonstrate the creation of a Kubernetes persistent volume (PV) and persistent volume claim (PVC), which can then be used in a domain custom resource for the domain home or logs.

 ## Prerequisites

 The following pre-requisites must be handled prior to running the create script:
-* The kubernetes namespace must already be created for the persistent volume claim unless the intention is to use the default namespace.
+* Create a Kubernetes namespace for the persistent volume claim unless the intention is to use the default namespace.
-* The host directory that will be used as the persistent volume must already exist and have the appropriate file permissions set.
+* Make sure that the host directory that will be used as the persistent volume must already exist and have the appropriate file permissions set.

-## Use the script to create the Kubernetes resources
+## Using sample scripts to create PV and PVC

+Prior to run the `create-pv-pvc.sh` script, make a copy of the `create-pv-pvc-inputs.yaml` file, and uncommented and explicitly configure the inputs property `weblogicDomainStoragePath` in the inputs file.

-Run the create script, pointing it at an inputs file and output directory:
+Run the create script, pointing it at your inputs file and an output directory:

 ```
   ./create-pv-pvc.sh \